Do Capital One miles expire? The policy is straightforward

-Losing your hard-earned rewards due to account inactivity or closure is a mistake folks make all too often, even experienced miles and points enthusiasts.
+Losing your hard-earned credit card rewards due to account inactivity or closure is a mistake people make all too often, even experienced miles and points enthusiasts.

 Capital One’s rewards expiration rules can’t be any easier.
 They say: